 One of the most significant achievements of Abenomics is the improvement in Japanese corporate governance.
 Corporate governance and stewardship codes have been implemented with unexpected speed and determination, visibly changing the corporate atmosphere.
 Japan’s regulatory reforms are pushing companies to raise return on equity and be more receptive to external directors.
 And this regulatory change is irreversible.

 Another important factor here is the increasing influence of foreign shareholders.
 In recent years, foreign investors have become the largest shareholder class in Japan.
 This is significant because foreign investors expect a comparable level of shareholder focus and capital allocation discipline from Japanese investments as they do when investing in European or U.S. equivalents.
 With foreign ownership increasing, the influence of offshore shareholders is set to become more prominent.
 A striking example of this can be seen in the changing representation on Japanese company boards.
 In 2004, the majority of Japanese companies had no independent, outside directors.
-Today, almost all companies have at least one external director on their board.
-(Figure 1)
+Today, almost all companies have at least one external director on their board. (see graph below)

 But while the quality of the market overall is improving, the gap between those companies leading the change and those resisting it is widening.
 This is one reason why Japan is a rich environment for active investment.